None

 12 self.assertNotIsInstance(False, bool)

-assertNotIsInstance checks if the first item (False) it is given is NOT a child/instance of the second item (the bool class).
-It is like asking the question is False NOT a child of the bool class?. bool is the class for booleans.
-The terminal shows AssertionError
+• assertNotIsInstance checks if the first item it is given is NOT a child/instance of the second item.
+It is like asking the question is False NOT a child of the bool class?.
+Okay, this is new

 AssertionError: False is an instance of <class 'bool'>